holderekt/information-retrieval/README.md

 Information Retrieval Algorithms.
 Simple program made to test all the knowledge gathered during the course "Information Retrieval Methods".
-The main goal of this project is to index all documents and books of my university courses and give the best result on a given query.
+The main goal of this project is to index all fileDocuments and books of my university courses and give the best result on a given query.
 The project is and will remain a **work in progress**.